pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ##### Resource Manager Architecture

 The extension consists of an optional CCI driver inside Pod spec which indicates if a CCI driver exists, then it shall process compute resources.
+The association betweed pod and CCI Driver can be also realised as a resource class argument (will be considered as an option during the implementation).
 The CCI plugin allocations can coexist with the existing CPU manager and memory manager allocations through the introduction of a new policy inside the CPU manager: cci-policy.
 The policy addition will allow the non-disruptive